Gorey: Amenities

 Courtown Harbour or Courtown, a small holiday resort used by weekend visitors from Dublin, is situated 6 km east of Gorey.

 The town marked the 150th anniversary of the consecration of Christ Church (Kilmakilloge) in 2011.
 The church, which was completed in 1861, was designed by James Welland, one of the provincial architects of the Ecclesiastical Commissioners of the Church of Ireland.
 Its stained glass windows were designed by Harry Clarke and Catherine O'Brien.

 Sport

-Naomh Éanna was founded in 1970 by a group of Christian Brothers.
-Naomh Éanna's club ground is called Pairc uí Síochain located at the top of Clonattin Gorey Co.Wexford.
+Naomh Éanna GAA was founded in 1970 by a group of Christian Brothers.
+Naomh Éanna's club ground is called Pairc uí Síochain located at the top of Clonattin Gorey, County Wexford.
 Naomh Éanna won their first senior hurling county title in 2018.

 There are also two soccer clubs located in the town: Gorey Rangers and Gorey Celtic.
 Gorey Rangers are located at The Showgrounds and Ramstown, while Gorey Celtic are located in Mullaunfin Creagh on the outskirts of the town.

 Gorey Rugby Club is located at Clonattin.
 Former players include Nick Popplewell and Robin Copeland.